tc39/proposal-trailing-function-commas/README.md

  9: );
 ```

-In these cases, when some other code contributer comes along and adds another parameter to one of these parameter lists, they must make two line updates:
+In these cases, when some other code contributor comes along and adds another parameter to one of these parameter lists, they must make two line updates:

 ```js
  1: function clownPuppiesEverywhere(